Tomorrow Night was originally recorded

 5389, but as it is from around the time of this

-For Everyone' it is possible that it is for the
+For Everyone it is possible that it may be for the

 Mint set has a note clipped from the beginning